IanHoang/Sanji/README.md

     * install requirements.txt
 * foodiebot.py
     * create a function that takes in the message
-    * make it Object Oriented
+    * make a class for bot and a main file
 * Put methods in cogs